 Duke of Edinburgh Award

-It's autumn and we're busy clearing the vegetable garden and planting seeds.
-Soon the orchardist will visit and show us how to prune and care for apple trees.
-We also have trees to plant and hedges to trim.
+It's early summer and we're busy clearing the vegetable garden and planting kumara.
+The orchardist has been and shown us how to prune and care for apple trees.
+We have seedling flowers to plant and hedges to trim.
 It's a great time to learn new skills.

 The Heritage Gardeners are an accredited award provider for the Duke of Edinburgh awards for Skills and Service.